 The program is structured for completion in five years of full-time study, which includes a full year internship.
 Generally, students will spend four years in coursework and practicum experience, followed by a one-year (full-time) internship.

 Training: Practica and Internship

 The program requires 1500 hours of clinical practicum experience with appropriate supervision from credentialed supervisors and group supervision by School faculty.
 After completing all coursework, practicum training experiences and clinical qualifying examinations, students will be required to complete a 1600 hour Internship at a site approved by the school.
 In addition, the program requires a 150 hour Community Service Practicum, taken during the first year of study, that provides students with experiential learning on issues of diversity and social justice as they relate to individual and community mental health and well-being.

-The doctoral research project requires students to design, implement and prepare a comprehensive report on a research study examining a clinical issue relevant to the practice of clinical psychology.
-The doctoral research project is designed to contribute to a student’s knowledge, skills, and expertise in scholarship and its importance to the science and practice of professional psychology.
-The doctoral research project serves as an important capstone requirement for cumulative, sequential learning in research methodologies and evaluating the ability to integrate research and practice.
+The dissertation requires students to design, implement and prepare a comprehensive report on a research study examining a clinical issue relevant to the practice of clinical psychology.
+The dissertation is designed to contribute to a student’s knowledge, skills, and expertise in scholarship and its importance to the science and practice of professional psychology.
+It serves as an important capstone requirement for cumulative, sequential learning in research methodologies and evaluating the ability to integrate research and practice.